 |Number||FLOAT||1,234,456.7890||A FLOAT type allows for real world decimal style numbers with varying precision.
 Most number formats in CSV & TAB files can be imported without issue.|

 Date fields in your import file should be in a format MySQL recognises such as YYYY-MM-DD.

 EasyTable Pro!
 Subscriptions

 EasyTable Pro!
-Subscriptions are available for 1, 3 or 6 months.
+Subscriptions are available for 1 or 3 months.